accnameOwl/guide/README.md

 			winshow(src, "window1", 1)
 ```
 > [!NOTE]
-> Make note of how we stay in `client` type.
+> - Make note of how we stay in `client` type.
 More on this later...
->
-> `<!DOCTYPE html>` is a **requirement** at the top of our documents.
+> - `<!DOCTYPE html>` is a **requirement** at the top of our documents.

 Great!
 Now we need some **Javascript!**
 Let's create a function were we _change_ the value of usr name.
-To accomplish this, we need two things: A html hook for Javascript to recognize and change, and a function wich edits within the hook.
+To accomplish this, we need two things:
+- A html hook for Javascript to recognize and change
-Lets look at the html code.
+- A function wich edits within the hook.

+We create a hook by using element id. `element.id` is an identifier specific to one element.Javascript returns an element by using `document.getElementById()`.
+With DreamMaker there is a flaw which should be known. `const elem = document.getElementById("_e");elem.innerHTML="I do not change innerHTML of element '_e'"`.
+You have to make statements directly to the returned value, i.e document.getElementById("_e").innerHTML = "DOES change innerHTML".

 ```html
 <!--var/body-->
 <!DOCTYPE html>